-• Use various sources to show Mendelian characters in human
+Use various sources to show Mendelian characters in human

-• Provide the students with the pedigree charts
+Provide the students with the pedigree charts

-• Allow the students to analyze the pedigree charts and predict results of Mendelian inheritance in the families
+Allow the students to analyze the pedigree charts and predict results of Mendelian inheritance in the families

-- Prepare the students for a presentation on their findings - Make an elaboration according to an appropriate sequence.
+Prepare the students for a presentation on their findings

-- Human Mendelian inheritance - Mendelian characters in humans.
-Explain with a few common examples like tongue rolling, attached ear lobes, widow's peak, dimples, straight thumb etc. - Pedigree charts are used to analyze and predict results of Mendelian inheritance in human families.
+Human Mendelian inheritance

+Mendelian characters in humans.
+Explain with a few common examples like tongue rolling, attached ear lobes, widow's peak, dimples, straight thumb etc. Pedigree charts are used to analyze and predict results of Mendelian inheritance in human families.
 Explain how this can be practiced with some examples.

-Competency Level 11.1.4 : Uses concepts and principles to explain genetic patterns that deviate from Mendel's laws describe some non-Mendelian inheritance such as incomplete dominance, co-dominance, polyallelism, gene interaction, polygenic inheritance and gene linkage
+Competency 11.1.0 : Explores the basic principles of genetics for applications.
+Competency Level 11.1.4 : Uses concepts and principles to explain genetic patterns that deviate from Mendel's laws Number of Period 8 : 08 Learning Outcomes : The student should be able to; describe non-Mendelian inheritance state the examples of non-Mendelian inheritance describe some non-Mendelian inheritance such as incomplete dominance, co-dominance, polyallelism, gene interaction, polygenic inheritance and gene linkage explain human sex determination state human sex linked characteristics